vasilvestre/sf-test/.junie/guidelines.md

 - Use Attributes for configuration instead of YAML/PHP files
 - Use dependency injection for services
 - Use type hints for method parameters and return types
+- Use Symfony UX if a plugin is available instead of including JavaScript libraries directly

 ### Quiz Loading
 The `QuizLoader` service loads quizzes from configuration files in the `config/quizzes/` directory.
 It supports both YAML and PHP formats.
 Quizzes are loaded on first access to the application.